mfoltz/Bloodcraft/README.md

   - Grants kit if configured.
   - Shortcut: *.kitme*
 - `.prepareforthehunt`
   - Completes GettingReadyForTheHunt if not already completed.
-This shouldn't be needed anymore but leaving just incase.
+This shouldn't be needed at this point but leaving just incase.
   - Shortcut: *.prepare*
-- `.lockSpell`
+- `.lockspell`
   - Enables registering spells to use in unarmed slots if extra slots for unarmed are enabled.
 Toggle, move spells to slots, then toggle again and switch to unarmed.
   - Shortcut: *.locksp*
 - `.lockshift`
   - Toggles set class spell on shift.
 Works for unarmed and weapons.
   - Shortcut: *.shift*
 - `.sct`
-  - Toggle scrolling text appearing when earning profession XP.
+  - Toggle scrolling text appearing when earning profession XP and for familiars earning XP.
   - Shortcut: *.sct*
-- `.remindme`
+- `.reminders`
   - Toggle reminders from mod for various features.
   - Shortcut: *.remindme*
 - `.userstats`